bluepadjap/alx-system_engineering-devops/0x00-shell_basics/README.md

 15 	100-lets_move			Script to move all files beginning with an uppercase to /tmp/u 16	101-clean_emacs			Script to remove temporary emacs files 17	102-tree			Script to create direcories
+18	103-commas			Script to list files and directories as comma seperated items